-In addition, one-loop radiative corrections can introduce CP-violating effects in the Higgs sector, which depend on some of the CP-violating phases among the MSSM-124 parameters [76].
+In addition, one-loop radiative corrections can introduce CP-violating effects in the Higgs sector, which depend on some of the CP-violating phases among the MSSM-124 parameters [94].
 Although these effects are more model-dependent, they can have a non-trivial impact on the Higgs searches at future colliders.
 A summary of the current MSSM Higgs mass limits can be found in Ref.
-[77].
+41.

 I.6.
-Restricting the MSSM parameter freedom: In Sections I.4 and I.5 we surveyed the parameters that comprise the MSSM-124.
-However in its most general form, the MSSM-124 is not a phenomenologically-viable theory over most of its parameter space.
-This conclusion follows from the observation that a generic point in the MSSM-124 parameter space exhibits: (i) no conservation of the separate lepton numbers L_e , L{μ} , and L{τ} ; (ii) unsuppressed FCNC's; and (iii) new sources of CP violation that are inconsistent with the experimental bounds.
+Restricting the MSSM parameter freedom: In Sections I.4 and I.5, we surveyed the parameters that comprise the MSSM-124.
+However, in its most general form, the MSSM-124 is not a phenomenologically-viable theory over most of its parameter space.
+This conclusion follows from the observation that a generic point in the MSSM-124 parameter space exhibits: (i) no conservation of the separate lepton numbers L_e , L_μ , and L_τ ; (ii) unsuppressed flavor-changing neutral currents (FCNC's); and (iii) new sources of CP violation that are inconsistent with the experimental bounds.

-For example, the MSSM contains many new sources of CP violation [78].
-In particular, some combinations of the complex phases of the gaugino-mass parameters, the A parameters, and μ must be less than of order 10^{-2} - 10^{-3} (for a supersymmetrybreaking scale of 100 GeV) to avoid generating electric dipole moments for the neutron, electron, and atoms in conflict with observed data [79-81].
-The non-observation of FCNC's [24,25] places additional strong constraints on the off-diagonal matrix elements of the squark and slepton soft-supersymmetrybreaking squared masses and A-parameters (see Section I.3.3).
+For example, the MSSM contains many new sources of CP violation [95].
+In particular, some combinations of the complex phases of the gaugino-mass parameters, the A parameters, and μ must be less than on the order of $10^{-2}-10^{-3}$ (for a supersymmetry-breaking scale of 100 GeV) to avoid generating electric dipole moments for the neutron, electron, and atoms in conflict with observed data [96-98].
+The non-observation of FCNC's [28,29] places additional strong constraints on the off-diagonal matrix elements of the squark and slepton soft-supersymmetry-breaking squared masses and A-parameters (see Section I.3.3).
 As a result of the phenomenological deficiencies listed above, almost the entire MSSM-124 parameter space is ruled out!
 This theory is viable only at very special "exceptional" regions of the full parameter space.

-The MSSM-124 is also theoretically incomplete since it provides no explanation for the origin of the supersymmetrybreaking parameters (and in particular, why these parameters should conform to the exceptional points of the parameter space mentioned above).
+The MSSM-124 is also theoretically incomplete as it provides no explanation for the origin of the supersymmetrybreaking parameters (and in particular, why these parameters should conform to the exceptional points of the parameter space mentioned above).
 Moreover, there is no understanding of the choice of parameters that leads to the breaking of the electroweak symmetry.
-What is needed ultimately is a fundamental theory of supersymmetry breaking, which would provide a rationale for some set of soft-supersymmetry breaking terms that would be consistent with the phenomenological constraints referred to above.
-Presumably, the number of independent parameters characterizing such a theory would be considerably less than 124.
+What is needed ultimately is a fundamental theory of supersymmetry breaking (depending on far fewer than 124 parameters), which would provide a rationale for a set of soft-supersymmetry-breaking terms that would be consistent with all phenomenological constraints.